GyulyVGC/sniffnet/README.md

 - **-t, --trans**:
 filters packets on the basis of the provided transport layer protocol (TCP or UDP).

-- **-v, --verbose**:
-generates a more self-explainable textual report.

 ## User interactions during application execution